Black Friday: Up to 40% off all plans!

 For instance, your primary blog feed can usually be accessed by adding /feed to the end of your website’s URL, like http://myblog.com/feed.
 There are also separate feeds for different categories and comments.

-Similarly, if you want to syndicate content from other, relevant websites, you can find their feed URLs as http://websitename.com/feed in the Google Chrome browser.
+Similarly, if you want to syndicate content from other, relevant websites, you can sometimes find their feed URLs as http://websitename.com/feed.
 Alternatively, you can use a Chrome extension like Get RSS Feed URL to get the necessary feed sources.

 If you are looking for an RSS feed of a particular tag or a specific category of posts, or those by a specific author, take a look at how to find other potential feed URLs from the WordPress Codex.